-This applicant shows that her interest in public interest law flows naturally from her volunteer activities and life experiences.
+This applicant shows that her passion for public interest law flows naturally from her volunteer activities and life experiences.
 When you finish this essay, do you have a sense of unity and completion?
-She tied her conclusion both to the highlights of the body and her lead.
+She tied her conclusion both to the highlights of the body and her opening paragraph.

 The last thing I remember is falling asleep during a late night rerun of the Twilight Zone.
 So when it happened, it was especially eerie, like I had stepped into a lost episode, but Rod Serling was nowhere in sight; for moment, neither was anybody else.
 At 4:31 AM a merciless shove pushed me off my bed.
 I crawled on the floor, trying to escape the cruel, uncontrollable shaking, but it followed me.
 It followed me down the stairs and underneath the dining room table where my family joined me.
 Little did I realize that before the morning sun rose again, I would see everything differently.